-- (b) The Board shall have the following specific duties: - (1) To ascertain that the name of each person offering to vote is on the official voting list. for the particular voting place. - (2) To see that only one ballot is cast by the voter himself; that the voting list is checked; and that the voter countersigns his name or makes his mark on the register of persons voting.
-A voters mark must be witnessed by the Precinct Inspector and one other Precinct Official who will write their initials beside the mark. - (3) To decide any challenge of the right of a person to vote. - (4) To keep the ballot boxes locked at all times except when the ballots are being counted. - (5) To count the ballots cast and to make a tally thereof. - (6) To make a certified election return and post a copy thereof on the exterior of the voting place. - (7) To preserve spoiled and mutilated ballots.
+- (b) The Board shall have the following specific duties: - (1) To ascertain that the name of each person offering to vote is on the official voting list for the particular voting place. - (2) To see that only one ballot is cast by the voter himself; that the voting list is checked; and that the voter countersigns or appropriately checks his name or makes his mark on the register of persons voting.
+A voters mark must be witnessed by the Precinct Inspector and one other Precinct Official. - (3) To decide any challenge of the right of a person to vote which decision shall be final. - (4) To keep the ballot boxes locked at all times except when the ballots are being counted. - (5) To count the ballots cast and to make a tally thereof.

-- (8) To return all of the ballot boxes after counting and lock, seal, and mark the boxes with the name of the voting place and date of election. - (9) To return the unused ballots, spoiled and mutilated ballots, and locked and sealed ballot boxes to the Tribal Election Commission immediately following the election. - (c) No member of the Election Precinct Board shall leave the voting place during voting hours.
-If it becomes necessary for any Election Precinct Board Member to leave voting places or premises, said member cannot return to voting place.
+- (6) To make a certified election return and post a copy thereof at on the exterior of the voting place. - (7) To preserve spoiled and mutilated ballots. - (8) To return all of the ballots cast to the ballot boxes boxes after counting and lock, seal, and mark the boxes with the name of the voting place and date of election. - (9) To return the unused ballots, spoiled and mutilated ballots, and locked and sealed ballot boxes to the Tribal Election Committee Commission immediately following the election. - (c) No member of the Election Precinct Board shall leave the voting place during voting hours without permission of the inspector.
+If it becomes necessary for any Election Precinct.
+Board Member to leave voting places or premises, said member cannot return to voting place.